rletilly/Mygreenstocks/README.md

 ![image](https://github.com/rletilly/Mygreenstocks/assets/55627422/328efca4-bf0f-4d8b-9b7b-e0a02110b666)

-This is the current window from where you will start your operations.
-"Stock Ticker" is for stock symbols (NETFLIX -> NFLX) "Amount" only accepts int numbers, for the number of stocks you have "Add Stock" is to be pressed once you've succeddfully added a stock name and an amount
+This is the current window from where you will start your operations./ "Stock Ticker" is for stock symbols (NETFLIX -> NFLX) "Amount" only accepts int numbers, for the number of stocks you have "Add Stock" is to be pressed once you've succeddfully added a stock name and an amount